-Using MPC as a Controller
+Using MPC X or MPC Live as a Controller

-If you are using the MPC software on your computer, you can switch MPC X/Live/Live II/One/Key 61/Key 37 into Controller Mode, allowing you to use it to control the software.
-MPC Studio and MPC Touch already operate as a controller only.
+If you are using the MPC software on your computer, you can switch MPC X or MPC Live into Controller Mode, allowing you to use it to control the software.
+MPC Touch already operates as a controller only.